MrJGao/mrjgao/README.md

 - ⚡ Fun fact: ...
 -->

 Hi there👋 My name is Xiaojie Gao (高孝杰).
-I'm currently a Ph.D. candidate at Center for Geospatial Analytics, North Carolina State University.
-I work in the [Spatial Ecosystems Analytics Lab (SEAL)](https://ncsu-seal.netlify.app/).
-I am also a NASA Future Investigator working on using satellite 🛰 images to investigate plant phenology 🌱.
+I'm currently a Postdoc fellow at Harvard Forest, Havard University, starting in August 2023.
+I am in the [Thompson Lab](https://harvardforest.fas.harvard.edu/jthompson) working on Long Term Ecological Research Program.
+I finished my Ph.D. at Center for Geospatial Analytics, North Carolina State University, working in the [Spatial Ecosystems Analytics Lab (SEAL)](https://ncsu-seal.netlify.app/).
+During my Ph.D. study, I was also a NASA Future Investigator working on using satellite 🛰 images to investigate plant phenology 🌱, which was my dissertation research.

 :rocket: Passion: develop cool technologies to answer important science questions, and then share my knowledge to the whole world!